K C Law College, Mumbai

 Kishinchand Chellaram Law College, popularly known as KC Law College, is a law institution located at Churchgate, Mumbai.
 The institution was established in 1955 by Hyderabad (Sind) National Collegiate Board (HSNC Board).
 It is affiliated with the University of Mumbai.

 The college is located in the same campus as Kishinchand Chellaram College and the H.R.
 College of Commerce and Economics.

 Workshops and conferences

 23 July 2019

-A workshop on Magic of Forgiveness was organized in collaboration with Sadhu Vaswani Mission.
+A workshop on the Magic of Forgiveness was organized in collaboration with Sadhu Vaswani Mission.
 A team from Sadhu Vaswani Mission consisting of Mrs. Neelam Deissiza, Ms. Asha Kripalani and Mr. Hitesh Mulchandani conducted the program.

 9 August 2019

 A workshop on the Draft of National Education Policy was organized at K. C. Law College to recommend the changes in the education which has been forwarded to the Ministry of Human Resource Development, Government of India.
 In the said workshop the teaching staff of South Mumbai Campus Colleges of H.S.N.C.
 Board i.e. K. C. College, H.R.
 College, Bombay Teachers Training College and Prin.
 K. M. Kudnani, College of Pharmacy were involved in drafting the recommendations.
 Prin.
 Dinesh Panjwani, Secretary, H.S.N.C.
 Board conducted the workshop.